-After the epic battles of “Magic Burns”, “Magic Strikes” changes focus and gets up close and personal with revenge driven gladiatorial bouts in an illegal death games.
+After the epic battles of “Magic Burns”, “Magic Strikes” changes focus and gets up close and personal with revenge-driven gladiatorial bouts in illegal death games.
 As always, the action scenes are intense, well choreographed and bloody.
 This book seemed more violent than its predecessors and the violence felt worse because of the wicked intent behind it.
-Still the furious blood-lust that the evil attacks produce is one of the main drivers of the story
+Still, the furious blood-lust that the evil attacks produce is one of the main drivers of the story

 We learn a lot more about Kate’s background: how she was raised, why she wants to kill her father and the kind of powers that she has.